1. Why is it essential that we talk about STIs?

 Some of the STIs people are frequently advised to screen for include gonorrhea, syphilis, chlamydia, herpes and HIV.
-Many STIs have similar or no symptoms, so testing for various STIs at once is common.
+Many STIs have similar or no symptoms, so it is common to test for various STIs at once.

 3. Who should be tested?

 STI testing is not just for individuals in their 20s or people of a particular gender or sexuality.
 Though certain groups may be at higher risk, anyone with new or multiple sexual partners should consider testing at least once every year.
 In addition, many STIs can be asymptomatic, so you may test positive and require treatment even without symptoms.
-For STD/STI testing recommendations from the CDC, check out: https://www.cdc.gov/std/prevention/screeningreccs.htm.
+For STD/STI testing recommendations from the CDC, check out this link.

 4. What is the testing process like?